 Sophie Treadwell’s extraordinary 1928 play insists on the necessity of conceiving a different future for women.
 90 years later, the violence of that imagination remains provocative and radical.

-General Manager: Bethany Sharp
+Producer: Bethany Sharp

 Production Stage Manager: Alexis Nalbandian